SuperMuel/Kal/Api/README.md

 This is the backend of the KAL service

 The goal is to write everything in Dart.
 This api uses [Dart Frog](https://dartfrog.vgv.dev), a minimalist backend framework.
 Firebase Auth will be used for authentication.
-A [Mysql database](#mysql)
+We'll use a [Mysql database](#mysql)

 # Api specification

 [The Swagger (OpenApi) specification](./swagger.yaml)

-## Errors:
+## A list of errors:

 ### 400 Bad request :